Your supply chain: an excellent opportunity for reducing environmental impacts

-Analysing the internal operations of your company seems like a good starting point on the road to increasing efficiency and reducing environmental impacts.
+Analyzing the internal operations of your company seems like a good starting point on the road to increasing efficiency and reducing environmental impacts.
 However, the first step to reducing impacts is identifying where these impacts occur and how extensive they are.
 Focusing on internal operations is helpful, but thorough analysis might show you how to more efficiently tackle the issue.

-Assessing the environmental impact of your products throughout their life cycle, a process called Life Cycle Assessment or LCA, can help you identify the exact source of environmental impacts, whether in your own processes or in your supply chain.
+Assessing the environmental impact of your products throughout their life cycle, a process called Life Cycle Assessment (LCA) can help you identify the exact source of environmental impacts, whether in your own processes or in your supply chain.
 If most of your impacts come from outside company walls, optimizing internal processes may contribute very little to reducing absolute impacts.
 Sometimes, to create change it is better to not start with ourselves.

 Look Beyond The Man in the Mirror to Reduce Environmental Impacts

 An excellent resource for any company interested in improving its sustainability is the annual GreenBiz State of Green Business report, describing corporate environmental progress made that year.
 For the report, GreenBiz measures indicators such as energy efficiency, greenhouse gas emissions, and environmental reporting activities.
 The 2014 edition includes a particularly interesting index titled “Where Impacts Happen,” examining whether the environmental impacts in 18 different industrial sectors occur directly (in the companies’ own facilities or operations) or indirectly (in the companies’ supply chains).